baptooo/safely-set-inner-html/README.md

 **Note** that as safely-set-inner-html is using only [React.createElement](https://reactjs.org/docs/react-api.html#createelement), it will work perfectly with Server-side rendered APP :+1:

-## :joystick: Live demo

-You can play with this example on [webpackbin](https://www.webpackbin.com/bins/-L-wDegp7uIy2ixX--lY)

 ### Blacklist warnings

 In order to help you preventing any potential attack, a check is done each time an attribute or a tag is created.